rash03/DS/design-pattern-microservice/src/main/resources/design-pattern.md

       tradeoff between extra space with cost..
 The materialized view can be stores in same DB (then we dont manage updates to the new view) or we can use some in memory cache or readonly DB that get created with data from source.
     Progamaticalyl we can keep the view in readonly cache uptodate

 - Dead Letter Queue
     - DLQ allow to handle message delivery failure in an Event Driven Architecture
     - Two ways to publish messaage to DLQ
         - Programatic way
         -  Automated (by the  message Broker)
     - Ways to proces the DLQ msg
         - Fix and republish
         - Manual (case by case)
+- Service Discovery Pattern
+  - Allows services to discover each other dynamically at runtime, often using a registry.
+- Strangler Pattern
+  - Gradually replaces parts of a legacy system with new microservices
+- Bulkhead Pattern
+  - Isolates different parts of the system to prevent a failure in one service from affecting others.
 - Sidecar Pattern & Ambassador Pattern
   - Deploys auxiliary components or services alongside the main service to manage cross-cutting concerns like logging, monitoring, and security
   - Side Car Pattern